Secure Cooperative Regenerating Codes for Distributed Storage Systems: Proof of Lemma

 \section{Proof of Lemma~\ref{thm:SecrecyLemma}}

 \begin{proof} The proof follows from the classical techniques given by~\cite{Wyner:Wire-tap75}, where instead of $0$-leakage, $\epsilon$-leakage rate is considered.
-(The application of this technique in DSS is also considered in~\cite{Shah:Information11}.)
+The application of this technique in DSS is considered in~\cite{Shah:Information11}, as summarized below.
 We have

-where (a) follows by non-negativity of $H(\ev|\uv,\rv)$, (b) is the condition $H(\ev)\leq H(\rv)$, (c) is due to $H(\rv|\uv)=H(\rv)$ as $\rv$ and $\uv$ are independent, (d) is the condition $H(\rv|\uv,\ev)=0$. \begin{remark} If the eavesdropper has a vanishing probability of error in decoding $\rv$ given $\ev$ and $\uv$, then, by Fano's inequality, one can write $H(\rv|\uv,\ev)\leq |\rv|\epsilon$, and, by following the above steps, can show the bound $I(\uv;\ev)\leq |\rv|\epsilon$, where $|\rv|$ is the number of random bits, and $\epsilon$ can be made small if the probability of error is vanishing.
-This shows that the leakage rate $I(\uv;\ev)/|\ev|$ is vanishing.
+where (a) follows by non-negativity of $H(\ev|\fv^s,\rv)$, (b) is the condition $H(\ev)\leq H(\rv)$, (c) is due to $H(\rv|\fv^s)=H(\rv)$ as $\rv$ and $\fv^s$ are independent, (d) is the condition $H(\rv|\fv^s,\ev)=0$. \begin{remark} If the eavesdropper has a vanishing probability of error in decoding $\rv$ given $\ev$ and $\fv^s$, then, by Fano's inequality, one can write $H(\rv|\fv^s,\ev)\leq |\rv|\epsilon$, and, by following the above steps, can show the bound $I(\fv^s;\ev)\leq |\rv|\epsilon$, where $|\rv|$ is the number of random bits, and $\epsilon$ can be made small if the probability of error is vanishing.
+This shows that the leakage rate $I(\fv^s;\ev)/|\ev|$ is vanishing.
 (See, e.g.,~\cite{Wyner:Wire-tap75}.) \end{remark} \end{proof}